arietah8545/github-tutorial/README.md

 8. Press "SSH and GPG keys" on the left side and then the green button that says "New SSH key".
 9. Paste the SSH key under "key" and type "cloud9" as the title.
 10. Click "Add SSH key".
+11. To make sure it is working, go back to your terminal and type `ssh -T git@github.com`.
+You
+    should see a message that says "Hi <your username>!
+You've successfully authenticated, but
+    GitHub does not provide shell access."
 **_You have now finished setting yourself up to use cloud9 and github!_**